ShirleyRex/assertify.io/README.md

-# Assertify - AI-Powered Test Case Generation
+# Assertify: AI-Powered Test Case Generation

 Assertify is an intelligent testing assistant that analyzes your project description, asks clarifying questions, and generates comprehensive test suites across multiple testing styles and frameworks.